Tag: Mathias Method

 Always remember to keep your goals in mind.
 Think of what your meal really consist of and be accountable for what you put in your body.

-Think of why you started a specific diet.
-Think if this meal will help you reach your goals.
+Think of why you started a specific diet and if this meal will help you reach your goals.
+For instance, if you are contemplating a delicious air fryer salmon bite recipe, consider how it fits into your overall dietary strategy.
 Each time before you eat, think of what your goals are and if this meal choice will help or hinder your progress.

 If you want to learn more about managing your diet, check out our Strength Articles in which we discuss a wide variety of topics to help make you healthier and stronger!